Kafue National Park is part of the largest transboundary conservation expanse in the world: the Kavango-Zambezi Transfrontier Conservation Area.

 Kafue’s expansive landscape, its variety of lodges and the recovering wildlife is an opportunity to boost Zambia’s tourism industry and deliver critically needed revenue for the park, and provide employment and benefits to local communities.
 In this way, Kafue can fulfil its promise to become one of Africa’s most exceptional tourist destinations.

 African Parks’ primary objective is to restore this vast landscape, transforming it into a globally significant wildlife sanctuary through investment in park management, improved conservation law enforcement, infrastructure development and community engagement.
 It is our vision that wildlife populations will increase, and translocation projects be carried out to augment depleted species.
 Kafue has tremendous tourism potential and should emerge as a premiere destination in Zambia and across Africa.
 Your donation to African Parks can help fulfil this potential.

 The Department of National Parks and Wildlife (DNPW) is the overarching regulatory authority that ensures the effective management of protected areas in Zambia.
 African Parks and the DPNW have been working together in Zambia since 2003 in Liuwa Plain National Park and 2008 in Bangweulu Wetlands.
-In June 2022, African Parks entered into a third management agreement with the DNPW for the management of Kafue National Park.
-With this agreement, Kafue National Park becomes the 20th park to join the African Parks’ portfolio.View Partners
+In June 2022, African Parks entered into a third management agreement with the Zambian Government for the management of Kafue National Park.
+With this agreement, Kafue National Park became the 20th park to join the African Parks’ portfolio.View Partners